 City tour of Moscow - visit to Novodevichiy Monastery - visit to Tretyakov Gallery

 In the morning our Russian tour starts with sightseeing in Moscow.
 The circular city of Moscow radiates out from the Kremlin fortress.
 It helps to understand that Moscow is a round city and there are several circular roads called rings.
 You will drive through the famous areas of Moscow within the boundaries of the Garden Ring and the Boulevard Ring.
 They afford excellent views of the Kremlin, the Red Square and Kitay Gorod area, Tverskaya, Arbat, and the Zamoskvorechje area with the fascinating Church of Christ the Savior.
 You will enjoy the best panoramic views of the city from the Sparrow Hills, topped by the Moscow University skyscraper built in 1953.

 After the driving city overview tour you will visit the Novodevichiy Convent founded in 1524.
 The convent was proclaimed UNESCO World Heritage site in 2004.
 The convent is closely linked to the political, cultural and religious history of Russia.
 It was used as a shelter by women of the Tsar’s family and the aristocracy.
 Members of the Tsar’s family and entourage were also buried in its cemetery.
 The convent provides an example of the highest accomplishments of Russian architecture with rich interiors and an important collection of paintings and artefacts.

 Lunch at a local restaurant.

 Overnight in Moscow (B, L)

-City tour of St. Petersburg - visit to Peter-and-Paul Fortress
+Fast train to St. Petersburg - city tour - visit to Peter-and-Paul Fortress

 Early morning transfer to the train station.
 Fast train to St. Petersburg.

 Peter-and-Paul Fortress was built in 1704 to defend the city from naval attacks, however it never served its primary purpose.
 Instead, its historical mission turned out to be rather gruesome: thousands of workers died while building the fortress, many political prisoners, including Peter's own son Alexi were kept and tortured in its cells.
 The tombs of the Romanov family are also in its Cathedral.

 Lunch in the local restaurant.